 Lymph nodes from the neck, chest, and lungs may be removed at the same time as the tumour.
 These lymph nodes are divided into areas called stations.
 There are 14 different stations in the neck, chest, and lungs.
 Your pathology report will describe the number of lymph nodes examined from each station.

 Stations that may be described in your report:

+The pathologic stage for squamous cell carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

 Squamous cell carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour, the number of tumours found in the tissue examined, and whether the tumour has broken through the pleural or has spread to organs around the lungs.

-Squamous cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain cancer cells.
+Squamous cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain tumour cells.

+Squamous cell carcinoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells in the lung on the opposite side of the body or at a distant body site (for example the brain).
 The metastatic stage can only be determined if tissue from the opposite lung or distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as pMX.